waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `spinner`: Forces movement.
 - `ladder_up` / `ladder_down`: Warps between floors.
 - `cuttable`: A tree that can be removed with the HM Cut.
 - **Defeated Trainers (Hypothesis):** Some defeated trainers may be impassable obstacles.
-The Juggler at (22, 14) on Victory Road 2F was confirmed to be impassable.
-However, this may not apply to all defeated trainers.
-Further testing is required.
+This requires systematic testing.

 # II.
 Battle Intel
 ## A. Type Effectiveness Chart (Verified)